 After a clip of Emma D’Arcy’s smoky voice stating that their favorite drink was a negroni sbagliato with a hint of prosecco, curious social media users tried to replicate the drink themselves and offer their thoughts on their unique beverage of choice.

-Seeing this viral TikTok clip's cultural impact on social media, brands will think of ways to engage their audience and educate them with lesser-known but surprisingly delightful drink combinations.
+Seeing TikTok's cultural impact on social media and ecommerce, brands will think of ways to engage their audience and educate them with lesser-known but surprisingly delightful drink combinations.

 5. Consumer consciousness